Skip to navigation

 To tackle the Pyke Valley you need to get up early, but the Kiwi bush is beautiful and rewarding at 6am

-On day 5, Monday 6th, we got up at 5am to make an early start, mainly because we wanted all the time we could get.
-The next hut, Olivine, was too far away for a normal day's walk, and most people camp out halfway along the loop, but having no tents we had to try for the hut, or stay out in a homemade bivvy (which was quite a feasible proposition, just not as nice as a hut).
-Bill's party had taken 14 hours to get from Olivine to Big Bay, so we set off with some idea of what lay ahead, but it all looked so easy on the map.
+On day 5 we got up at 5am to make an early start, mainly because we wanted all the walking time we could get.
+The next hut, Olivine, was too far away for a normal day's walk, and most people camp out halfway along the loop, but having no tents we had to try for the hut, or stay out in a homemade bivvy (which was a feasible proposition, just not as nice as a hut).
+Bill's party had taken 14 hours to get from Olivine to Big Bay, so we set off with some idea of what lay ahead, and it all looked so easy on the map.
 If only we'd known.

 The Pyke Valley